Pregnancy is an exciting time for most mothers, but for someone with trichotillomania there can be many added emotions and concerns to consider.

 We all know that by quitting smoking and cutting out or at least dramatically reducing our intake of Caffeine, alcohol and additives we are giving our babies the best start in life, well these principles are also associated with cutting down urges, so you may be killing two birds with one stone.
 Our findings on trichotillomania and Diet can be found here (Remember to discuss any dietary changes with your Doctor or Midwife)

 Many lucky women develop thick shiny hair during pregnancy, so it can be a great kick start to regaining your mane, lashes etc. If you are one of the unlucky ones whose hair and nails lose the little vitality they usually have, then it’s important to try and hang on to what you’ve got!

 Many commonly prescribed medications for Trich are not suitable for use during pregnancy or breastfeeding, nor are the use of many aromatherapy oils or homeopathic remedies.

 However relaxation techniques and Hypnotherapy are positively encouraged, Hypnotherapy is currently extremely popular with many believing that these relaxation techniques can shorten labour and decrease the need for pain relief and birth interventions.
 I am planning on using Natal Hypnotherapy Techniques and will be able to report back as to their effectiveness at the end of October (fingers crossed!).
-More information about hypnotherapy to stop hair pulling during pregnancy.

 Pregnancy is also a fabulous time to concentrate on battling your urges as the tiredness and hormonal crash experienced after birth can be especially hard on those suffering from Tric; If you can get a nice long time Pull free under your ever-tightening belt then it will be easier to enter motherhood ‘pull free and the best you can be’.